Grand Theft Auto: San Andreas: Plot

 In 1992, after five years in Liberty City, gangster Carl "CJ" Johnson (Young Maylay) returns to Los Santos following his mother's death in a drive-by shooting.
 He is intercepted by corrupt Community Resources Against Street Hoodlums (CRASH) officers led by Frank Tenpenny (Samuel L. Jackson), who threaten to implicate CJ in the killing of a fellow police officer unless he co-operates with them.
-CJ returns to Grove Street and reunites with his brother Sean "Sweet" Johnson (Faizon Love), sister Kendl Johnson (Yo-Yo), and members of his old gang, Big Smoke (Clifton Powell) and Ryder (MC Eiht).
-Discovering the Grove Street Families (GSF) have lost much of their territory, CJ restores the gang to power by helping reunite the various GSF sets who had splintered and allying himself with Cesar Vialpando (Clifton Collins Jr.)—Kendl's boyfriend and leader of the Varrios Los Aztecas gang.
-CJ and Cesar witness Smoke and Ryder meeting with Tenpenny and the rival Ballas gang, and discover they betrayed the GSF and were responsible for killing CJ's mother.
+CJ returns to Grove Street and reunites with his siblings, Sweet (Faizon Love) and Kendl (Yo-Yo), and members of his old gang, Big Smoke (Clifton Powell) and Ryder (MC Eiht).
+Discovering the Grove Street Families (GSF) have lost much of their territory, CJ restores the gang to power by helping reunite the various sets who had splintered and allying himself with Cesar Vialpando (Clifton Collins Jr.)—Kendl's boyfriend and leader of the Varrios Los Aztecas gang.
+He also helps his neighbour, aspiring rapper OG Loc (Jonathan Anderson), launch his career by stealing the rhyme book and killing the manager of successful rapper Madd Dogg (Ice-T).

+CJ and Cesar later witness Big Smoke and Ryder meeting with Tenpenny and the rival Ballas gang, discovering they betrayed the GSF and were responsible for killing CJ's mother.
 Suspecting an ambush, CJ rushes to Sweet's aid in a showdown against the Ballas.

-Sweet gets wounded in the ambush and imprisoned, while Tenpenny exiles CJ to the countryside, where he forces him to eliminate witnesses to CRASH's corruption in exchange for Sweet's safety in prison.
-CJ befriends an ageing hippie and marijuana farmer named "the Truth" (Peter Fonda) and Triad leader Wu Zi Mu (James Yaegashi).
-He participates in a street race and wins a garage in San Fierro, which he sets up to earn money, and crosses paths with the Loco Syndicate, Big Smoke and Ryder's drug connection.
-Infiltrating the organisation, he identifies its leader: the affable but mysterious Mike Toreno (James Woods).
-Alongside Cesar and the Triad, CJ destroys the Loco Syndicate's drug factory, killing Ryder and the other leaders except Toreno, who reveals himself to be an undercover agent.
-He enlists CJ's help in several shady operations in exchange for Sweet's release from prison.
-Meanwhile, in Las Venturas, CJ and Wu Zi Mu establish a casino and clash with the Mafia.
+Sweet is wounded and incarcerated, while Tenpenny exiles CJ to the countryside, forcing him to eliminate witnesses to CRASH's corruption in exchange for his brother's safety in prison.
+CJ befriends an ageing hippie and marijuana farmer named "the Truth" (Peter Fonda) and blind Triad leader Wu Zi Mu (James Yaegashi).
+He engages in illegal street racing and wins a San Fierro garage, which he turns into a profitable chop shop with Kendl and Cesar's help.
+Learning that the Loco Syndicate, Big Smoke and Ryder's drug connection, is based in San Fierro, CJ infiltrates the organisation and identifies its leader: the affable but mysterious Mike Toreno (James Woods).